Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-3-encrypted-gitops-with-fluxcd/index.md

       BD995FEE3775172B56BF652CF10FF7F3F7265919,
       7668061D49BB2B7BA19118B4031734BEBE51F818
 ```
 Where `BD99..` is Flux's public key and `7668..` is my own public key.
+This ensures that any yaml files created with sops in our git repository will be encrypted in a way that both Flux and I can decrypt them.

 For convenience, we'll also export flux's public key into the repository as `.flux.pub.asc`:
 ```bash
 [mpd@ish]$ gpg --export --armor "BD995FEE3775172B56BF652CF10FF7F3F7265919" > .flux.pub.asc
 ```
+This is completely optional, but would allow others to safely encrypt data for use by flux in the future.

 With both of those files committed, let's go ahead and preserve some of the sensitive files we produced when setting up the cluster, like the Talos `secrets.yaml`, the `talosconfig` as well as the administrator `kubeconfig`.

 ## Encrypting all the things
-We'll add a few `creation_rules` to our sops config, ensuring that `talosconfig`, `kubeconfig` and `secrets.yaml` all get encrypted using only our won public key, since we don't need nor want Flux to know them:
+We'll add a few `creation_rules` to our sops config, ensuring that `talosconfig`, `kubeconfig` and `secrets.yaml` all get encrypted using *only* our own public key, since we don't need nor want Flux to be able to decrypt them:
 ```yaml
 # .sops.yaml
 ---